 Consult a Guardianship Lawyer in Monmouth County, Middlesex County and Ocean County, to Protect Your Loved Ones

 It can be dangerous to allow a mentally incapacitated or developmentally disabled person’s affairs go unmanaged.
 For many people, it is important to see that the incapacitated person is taken care of and their finances managed prudently.
 At Goldstein Law Group, our experienced guardianship attorneys are ready to assist you with the complexities of these matters.
 Our offices are conveniently located in Brielle, in Monmouth County, on the border of Ocean County, and in Old Bridge Township, in Middlesex County.
 Many of our clients come from communities such as Rumson, Red Bank, and Manalapan, Marlboro, Little Silver, Spring Lake, Wall Township, Brick, Farmingdale, Edison, Metuchen, Highland Park, Howell Township, Point Pleasant, as well as municipalities in Bergen County, Hudson County, and Essex County.
-Please contact us at 732-967-6777 or via our online form for a free phone or video consultation.
+Please contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation.
 We also can assist people who need a family law attorney or representation in a criminal defense, real estate, civil litigation, or business law matter.